deepstreamIO/deepstream.io-website/content/tutorials/60-plugins/30-database/postgres/index.md

 ## How to use deepstream with Postgres
 deepstream comes preinstalled an official connector for postgres.

+💡 **NOTE:** for new installs we recommend using the latest postgres connector version available on [github](https://github.com/deepstreamIO/deepstream.io-storage-postgres#installing-and-migrating-to-the-latest-connector-version).

 It can be configured in the `plugins - storage` section of deepstreams `config.yml`

 ```yaml